MegaFocusDev/WinZard/README.md

 <h2 id="uninstallation">Uninstallation</h2>
 <p>Uninstalling WinZard is very easy.
 To remove the program from your system, simply delete the <code>winzard.pyw</code> file from the directory where you extracted the files.
 That’s it!</p>
-<p><b>Note:</b> If you encounter any permission errors while deleting the file, make sure that you have the necessary permissions to write to the directory.
-Also, we highly recommend that you trust the code before running it on your system.</p>

 <!-- License -->
 <h2 id="license">License</h2>